About BCT

 • BCT property includes woodlands, wetlands, fields, ocean frontage, pond frontage, cranberry bog frontage, frontage on the Cape Cod Canal, a railroad depot, and a farm.

-• A very conservative estimate of the value of the land owned by the BCT is 11.5 million dollars, as of July, 2011.
+• A very conservative estimate of the value of the land owned by the BCT is over 17 million dollars, as of August, 2024.

 Origin of BCT logo...